psycopg/psycopg2/doc/src/usage.rst

 `~cursor.withhold` attribute to `!True` before calling `~cursor.execute()` on the cursor.
-It is extremely important to always `~cursor.close()` such cursors, otherwise they will continue to hold server-side resources until the connection will be eventually be closed.
+It is extremely important to always `~cursor.close()` such cursors, otherwise they will continue to hold server-side resources until the connection will be eventually closed.
 Also note that while :sql:`WITH HOLD` cursors lifetime extends well after `~connection.commit()`, calling `~connection.rollback()` will automatically close the cursor.